syne-tune/syne-tune/docs/source/tutorials/visualization/README.rst

 tutorial provides an overview of visualization facilities.

 .. note::
-   In order to use the *benchmarking* framework, you need to have `installed Syne Tune from source <../../getting_started.html#installation>`__.
+   In order to run the code in this tutorial, you need to have `installed Syne Tune from source <../../getting_started.html#installation>`__.

 .. toctree::